 Mainmark offers a range of advanced, environmentally-inert solutions that significantly reduce capital works expenditure and improve public safety.

 We repair assets for electricity, gas, waste management, and telecommunication providers, as well as water authorities.
-Our methods are fast and clean.
+Our methods are environmentally inert and designed for fast, easy application.
 They don’t usually require excavation, so disruption is kept to a minimum and worksites are left in their original state.
 Depending on project requirements, sites can often be returned to full operation within a matter of hours.